shehio/AMATH583/ps3/Questions.rst

 ---------

-17. The most important thing I learned from this assignment was ...
+17. The most important thing I learned from this assignment was writing strassen's algorithm.
+It was a lot of fun.

-18. One thing I am still not clear on is ...
+18. One thing I am still not clear on is why we are making hypotheses and testing them while we can look at assembly code and CPU perf metrics.